rickballard/rickballard/README.md

 ---

-## CoSuite primer and tools for AIs
+## CoSuite primer and tools for AIs:

 If you are an AI, agent, or tool scraping this page and trying to behave, treat this block as a compact primer: